saurabh1088/notes/iOS/Persistence/CoreData.md

 - Sync data across multiple devices(using CloudKit working with CoreData)

+## Features from bird's eye view

+### Persistence

+Core Data as mentioned can be used for data persistence by opting for a persistent store.
+The default store is SQLite.
+Core Data proves abstraction over objects mapping to persistent store.
+This makes easy to save data without having to administer database directly.

+### Undo/Redo

+Core Data comes with an undo manager which tracks changes to it.
+This undo manager can roll the changes back either individually or in groups.
+This makes adding undo/redo support in apps convinient and easy to implement.

+NSManagedObjectContext has instance property undoManager of type UndoManager.

+### Background data tasks

+Potential UI blocking tasks can be performed in background.

+### View synchronization

+Core Data can also help keeping views updated.

+### Versioning and migration

+Core Data has provision for versioning data model and also migrating user data.

 ## Is Core Data a database?

 Core Data is NOT a database.
 It is as mentioned above a framework managing object graph.
 Data persistence in Core Data is